New Zealand Legislative Council: Appointment and tenure

 The New Zealand Constitution Act 1852 provided for councillors to be appointed for life terms by the governor.
-As the power of the Governor over New Zealand politics gradually decreased, it became the convention that appointments were made on the recommendation of the premier (later prime minister), essentially meaning that councillors were selected by the government of the day.
+As the power of the governor over New Zealand politics gradually decreased, it became the convention that appointments were made on the recommendation of the premier (later prime minister), meaning that councillors were essentially selected by the government of the day.

 However, the life term of councillors meant that the Legislative Council always lagged behind the House of Representatives—premiers were frequently hampered in their activities by a Legislative Council appointed by their predecessors.
 In 1891, life membership was replaced by a seven-year term by the new Liberal Party government of John Ballance.
-Part of the Liberal Party's motivation was probably ideological, but part was undoubtedly political, as Ballance's conservative predecessor, Harry Atkinson, had stacked the council with seven conservatives shortly before leaving office.
+While many Liberals apparently favoured outright abolition, it offered minimal political benefit for a ruling government, and such a radical move would have unnecessarily provoked fears about the new administration.
+Instead, term limits were introduced primarily for practical reasons, as Ballance's conservative predecessor, Harry Atkinson, had stacked the Council with seven conservatives shortly before leaving office.
 Ballance had considerable difficulty in achieving his reform of the Council, with major clashes occurring between him and the Governor, the Earl of Onslow, who had approved the seven appointments.
 Ballance's victory is seen as establishing an important precedent in the relationship between governor and prime minister.

 The structure of the Legislative Council prior to 1891 was therefore similar to that of the Canadian Senate (which continues as an appointed upper house, although senators are no longer appointed to life terms, and must retire at the age of 75).

 The style "The Honourable" could be retained from 1894 by a councillor with not less than ten years service if recommended by the governor.
 This privilege was extended to one member, William Montgomery, in 1906; and a further eleven members in 1951 after abolition of the Council.

 Number of members

 It was specified in the Constitution Act 1852 that the Council would consist of at least ten members.
 Although not actually a part of the Act, instructions were issued that the number of members should not exceed fifteen.
 One member was to be selected as speaker of the Legislative Council, corresponding roughly to the position of speaker of the House of Representatives.
 A quorum of five members was established.

-The first appointments to the Legislative Council were made in 1853, when twelve members were called to the upper house.
-They were John Salmon, William Swainson and Frederick Whitaker on 26 May 1853; Mathew Richmond on 23 June 1853; and on 31 December 1853 Edmund Bellairs, George Cutfield, William Kenny, John Yeeden Lloyd, Ralph Richardson, Henry Seymour, Henry St. Hill and John Watts-Russell.
+The first appointments to the Legislative Council were made in 1853, when thirteen members were called to the upper house.
+They were John Salmon, William Swainson and Frederick Whitaker on 26 May 1853; Mathew Richmond on 23 June 1853; and on 31 December 1853 Edmund Bellairs, George Cutfield, William Kenny, John Yeeden Lloyd, Ralph Richardson, Henry Seymour, Henry St. Hill, Henry Petre and John Watts-Russell.
 Gradually, the maximum number of members was raised, and the limit was eventually abolished.
 The Council reached a peak of 53 members in 1885 and 1950.